Disease

 1. 1

-Peel away any leaf layer that feels soft or slides loose with light pressure at the base — working from the outside in mirrors how the leaves naturally overlap, and damaged layers left in place will keep rotting inward toward the center.
+Peel away any leaf layer that feels soft or slides loose with light pressure at the base, working from the outside in, which mirrors how the leaves naturally overlap and lets you follow the damage inward layer by layer.

 2. 2